juliuskoskela/nix-foundations/src/markdown/00-nix-foundations.md

 <!--

-- **Declarative Model**: Focus on defining the "what" (end state) rather than the "how" (steps).
+- Declarative model focuses on the "what" (end state) rather than the "how" (steps).

+- Configuration as code or OS as code.

-- **System Consistency**: Ensures systems can be reproduced exactly, aiding in reliability across different environments.
+- Ensures systems can be reproduced exactly, aiding in reliability across different environments.

-- **Ease of Portability**: Configurations can be easily moved and replicated on different machines.
+- Configurations can be easily moved and replicated on different machines.

 -->